ViktorMaximovskiy88/Apollo_health/docs/DEVELOPMENT.md

 If that succeeds, try creating a site.
 I recommend Molina HealthCare OH Drug at <https://www.molinahealthcare.com/providers/oh/duals/drug/formulary.aspx>.
 Once created, go into it and click the 'Run Collection' button and hope for the best, watching the logs for activity/errors.

+### Access to Local Mongo and Minio

+Connect to your local mongo using the following info:

+- URI: mongodb://localhost:27017
+- Username: admin
+- Password: admin

+Access minio console:

+- Go to localhost:9001
+- Username: admin
+- Password: adminadmin

 ## Testing

 ### Frontend Tests